 How many days do you need for Scandinavia?

-You will need a Scandinavia itinerary 10 days to explore the best of these countries.
+You will need about 10 Days in Scandinavia to explore the best of these countries.

 It will give you enough time to enjoy the rides at Tivoli Gardens in Copenhagen, hike to the top of Pulpit Rock and witness the raw beauty of Lysefjord in Stavanger, take the Fløibanen funicular in Berger, see the best of Oslo, and witness the sites in Gamla Stan.